kuwingfung/kuwingfung.github.io/_pages/about.md

 I work on media generation and editing, focusing on visuals.
 My past research includes controllable generation and editing, and evaluation of generative models, with applications in content creation and automated multimedia synthesis.

-Generally I am interested in building models that can understand the world and generate useful outputs (or manipulate them).
 I care about controllability, robustness, and usability of the models.
+I am generally interested in following keywords:

+- Generative AI
+- Controllable Generation / Editing
+- Multi Modalities (Visuals + X)
+- Cognitive Load & Interpretability